DataDog/dd-sdk-ios/docs/rum_collection.md

     {{% /tab %}}
     {{< /tabs >}}

 2. Initialize the library with your application context and your [Datadog client token][client-token].
 For security reasons, you must use a client token: you cannot use [Datadog API keys][api-keys] to configure the `dd-sdk-ios` library as they would be exposed client-side in the iOS application IPA byte code.
 For more information about setting up a client token, see the [client token documentation][client-token].
-You also need to provide an Application ID (see our [RUM Getting Started page][rum-getting-started]).
+You also need to provide an Application ID (see the [RUM Getting Started page][rum-getting-started]).

     {{< tabs >}}
     {{% tab "US" %}}